AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/create-mesh.md

 - **Deployed On** - The time and date when this version of the mesh was created or updated.
 - **Deployed By** - The user who deployed this mesh version.
 - **Status** - The deployment status, such as`Success`, `Provisioning`, or `Failed`.
-- **Logs** - An icon that you can click to download any errors or other exceptions that occurred when deploying the mesh.
+- **Error Logs** - An icon that you can click to download any errors or other exceptions that occurred when deploying the mesh.
 If there are no errors, the icon will not appear.
 - **Config** - An icon that you can click to download the mesh configuration file for that specific deployment.